mlflow/mlflow/docs/source/quickstart.rst

 - Install MLflow
 - Add MLflow tracking to your code
-- View run metrics in the MLflow tracking UI
+- View runs and experiments in the MLflow tracking UI
 - (Optional) Run a tracking server to share results with others
 - (Optional) Use Databricks to store your results
 - Store the models produced by your runs